 The chart below includes a comparison of the energy use intensity of JIBC's New Westminster and Maple Ridge campuses compared to other educational institutions located in BC as determined by Prism's Utility Management and Analysis (PUMA) software.
-The chart also shows the median energy intensity for ten (10) other post secondary institutions in BC.
-The energy data is for calendar year 2018, which is adjusted for weather in different zones.
+The chart also shows the median energy intensity for fourteen (14) other post secondary campuses in BC.1 The energy data is for the calendar year 2019, which is adjusted for weather in different zones.

 The chart shows the difference between the post secondary institutions and the JIBC campuses.
-The New Westminster campus has the lowest energy use intensity (167 ekWh/ $m^2$ ), well below the median.
-The Maple Ridge campus (317 ekWh/ $m^2$ ) has one of the highest energy use intensities in the comparison.
+The New Westminster Campus has the lowest energy use intensity (172 ekWh/ m^2), well below the median.
+The Maple Ridge Campus (295 ekWh/ m^2) has one of the highest energy use intensities in the comparison.

-Figure 6: Benchmarking comparison to other post secondary institutions in BC
+Figure 6: Benchmarking comparison to other post secondary institutions in BC.

-It should be noted that above energy use intensities are for calendar year 2018 (not fiscal year 2018/19).
-Other charts and tables in this report are based on 2018/19 fiscal year.
+It should be noted that the above energy use intensities are for the calendar year 2019 (not fiscal year 2019/20).
+Other charts and tables in this report are based on the 2019/20 fiscal year.

-It is also noteworthy that Maple Ridge campus is designed for hands-on firefighting practice and training.
-As such, there are two water treatment systems in use at the campus, both equipped with two main pumps with a capacity of 150 and 60 horsepower respectively.
-The operation of these large size pumps is unique for a post secondary institution and it has resulted in a higher energy use index compared to other institutions.
+It is also noteworthy that the Maple Ridge Campus is designed for hands-on firefighting practice and training.
+There are two water treatment systems in use at the campus, both equipped with two main pumps with a capacity of 150 and 60 horsepower, respectively.
+The operation of these large size pumps is unique for a post secondary institution, and it has resulted in a higher energy use index compared to other institutions.